kevinstsauveur/kevin.st-sauveur.net/content/about/index.md

 ## Hi there, I'm Kevin 👋

 Hello!
-I'm Kevin St-Sauveur, an undergraduate in Software Engineering (BEng.) at ÉTS (École de Technologie Supérieure) from Montreal :flag_ca: .
+Since I graduated in software engineering (B. Eng.) at ÉTS (École de Technologie Supérieure) in Montreal :flag_ca: , my personal projects focus on various subjects that fascinate me.
 I'm passionate about new technologies that evolves around security and privacy.

 ## Hobbies